pingcap/docs-cn/v3.0/tidb-in-kubernetes/deploy/gcp-gke.md

 > **Note:**
 >
 > Scaling in by modifying `tikv_count` can lead to data loss due to deleting the underlying instance before rebalancing.
-See [this page](https://pingcap.com/docs/v3.0/tidb-in-kubernetes/scale-in-kubernetes/) for more information.
+See [Scale TiDB in Kubernetes](https://pingcap.com/docs/v3.0/tidb-in-kubernetes/scale-in-kubernetes/) for more information.

 ```bash
 kubectl --kubeconfig credentials/kubeconfig_<gke_cluster_name> get po -n <tidb_cluster_name> --watch